ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphereclusteroverview.md

 ### VMware components for expansion nodes
 {: #vs_vsphereclusteroverview-expansion-node-specs-vmware-components}

-* One {{site.data.keyword.cloud_notm}} bare metal server with VMware vSphere Enterprise Plus 7.0 or 6.7u3.
+* One {{site.data.keyword.cloud_notm}} bare metal server with VMware vSphere Enterprise Plus 7.0 or 6.7u3 for V4.7 and earlier.
 * Optional VMware components presented in [Technical specifications for VMware vSphere clusters](/docs/vmwaresolutions?topic=vmwaresolutions-vs_vsphereclusteroverview#vs_vsphereclusteroverview-specs).

 You must manage the ESXi servers, optional VMware components, and extra hardware that is ordered and delivered to your {{site.data.keyword.cloud_notm}} account only from the {{site.data.keyword.slportal}}.
 After you create a new cluster in the {{site.data.keyword.vmwaresolutions_short}} console, you can return to the console and use the saved information to scale the new cluster.
 For more information, see [Scaling existing vSphere clusters](/docs/vmwaresolutions?topic=vmwaresolutions-vs_scalingexistingclusters).